gbrlprs/gbrlprs/README.md

 </p>

 <p align="center">
-  I'm a security researcher focused on open source intelligence, offensive security, and the intersection of artificial intelligence and neuroscience.
+  I'm a security researcher focused on open source intelligence, offensive security, and the intersection of artificial intelligence and cybersecurity.
 </p>

 <hr>